Toward a direct measurement of the cosmic acceleration: the first preparation with FAST: Observations and data

-We perform radial velocity correction via PyAstronomy and astropy with the same input.
-But the outputs they produce have a difference of about 6$\mathrm{m\ s^{-1}}$.
-We adopt the PyAstronomy outcome for it presents detailed information which can be verified conveniently.
-The uncertainty we obtain is one order of magnitude larger than 6$\mathrm{m\ s^{-1}}$, three to four orders larger than 0.01$\mathrm{m\ s^{-1}decade^{-1}}$.
-More accurate astrometric techniques are still in urgent need.
+We perform barycentric radial velocity correction via PyAstronomy and astropy with the same input.
+But the outputs they produce have a difference of about 6 m/s.
+We adopt the PyAstronomy outcome for it can present detailed information which can be verified conveniently.
+Though the uncertainty we obtain is one order of magnitude larger than 6 m/s, more accurate astrometric techniques are still in need.

 Moreover, the values we process in a python3 program are operated in the form of floating-point numbers.
 With its accuracy to fifteen decimal places, this data type could cause the stochastic fluctuating in intermediate results, which would lead to a wrong outcome, especially in a high-precision case.
 The round function or decimal module both are unfit to process massive data in an array or matrix.